 Rules are for the good of the group, and timeouts are no exception.
-We've configured timeouts to fit normal program execution.
-Sometimes timeouts can be reached when working with a particularly inefficient bit of code or when attempting to execute a long-running job that would be better suited for Terminus.
+Timeouts are configured to fit normal program execution.
+Sometimes timeouts can be reached when working with inefficient code or when attempting to execute a long-running job that would be better suited for Terminus.

 Timeouts That are not Configurable